texone/monocle/README.md

 ```
 #### timing for move animations

-Move animations have a move time value and a break time value the move time defines how long an animation moves the eye, the break time defines how long the eye is resting.
+Move animations have a speed value and a break time value the speed value defines how fast the eye can move, the break time defines how long the eye is resting.
 With the min and max cycle value you can define how many movements the animation is playing until it is finished.
-So if you want the random move animation to move for 5 seconds and than rest for 5 seconds you would use the following setup.
+So if you want the random move animation to move and than rest for 5 seconds you would use the following setup.
 As you can see the animation does between 3 and 6 cycles meaning it moves to 3 to 6 random positions.
+You have to ensure the speed is not to high.
 ```
 theAnimationManager->randomMove.minCycles = 3;
 theAnimationManager->randomMove.maxCycles = 6;

-theAnimationManager->randomMove.moveTime = 5;
+theAnimationManager->randomMove.speed = 0.2;
 theAnimationManager->randomMove.breakTime = 5;
 ```
-It is also possible to vary the move and brake time using random factors.
+It is also possible to vary the brake time using a random factor.
 The random factor can range from 0 to 1 0 means no random 1 means that the actual value is between 0 and double the time.
-For the move time you need to ensure that there is enough time for the motor to move so a random factor of 1 should not be used as the motor can not move in zero time.
 Here is a setting icluding random factors.
 ```
 theAnimationManager->randomMove.minCycles = 3;
 theAnimationManager->randomMove.maxCycles = 6;

-theAnimationManager->randomMove.moveTime = 5;
+theAnimationManager->randomMove.speed = 0.2;
 theAnimationManager->randomMove.breakTime = 5;

-theAnimationManager->randomMove.moveTimeRandom = 0.2;
 theAnimationManager->randomMove.breakTimeRandom = 0.8;
 ```
-With this values the move time will range from 4 to 6 the breaktime from 1 to 9 seconds.
+With this values the breaktime from 1 to 9 seconds.

 #### timing for roll animations